See also Preparing for change about leaving primary and secondary school.

-For a parent’s guide to internet safety for their child with a learning disability click on:
+Click icon for a parent’s guide to internet safety for their child with a learning disability.

 Children with autism often have sensory issues.
 They may be fussy about the clothes they wear, for example.
 Hear is a list of some of the suppliers of specialist clothing .

 Some children with autism may engage in fecal smearing.
 Click on this forum to find out how mothers tackle the problem.
 Hear is a list of some of the discussion and supplier sites of specialist body suits.